senchalabs/docs-i18n/guides/dataview/README.md

         itemTpl: '{name} is {age} years old'
     });

-Here we just defined everything inline so it's all local with nothing being loaded from a server.
-For each of the 5 data items defined in our {@link Ext.data.Store Store}, {@link Ext.dataview.DataView DataView} will render a {@link Ext.Component Component} and pass in the name and age data.
-The component will use the {@link Ext.dataview.DataView#itemTpl tpl} we provided above, rendering the data in the curly bracket placeholders we provided.
+In this example we defined the store inline, so all data is local and therefore does not have to be loaded from a server.
+For each of the five data items defined in the {@link Ext.data.Store Store}, {@link Ext.dataview.DataView DataView} renders a {@link Ext.Component Component} and passes in the name and age data.
+The component uses the specified {@link Ext.dataview.DataView#itemTpl tpl} and renders the data inside the curly bracket placeholders.

 Because {@link Ext.dataview.DataView DataView} is integrated with {@link Ext.data.Store Store}, any changes to the {@link Ext.data.Store Store} are immediately reflected on the screen.
-For example, if we add a new record to the {@link Ext.data.Store Store} it will be rendered into our {@link Ext.dataview.DataView DataView}:
+For example, if we added a new record to the {@link Ext.data.Store Store}, it would be rendered into our {@link Ext.dataview.DataView DataView}:

     touchTeam.getStore().add({
         name: 'Abe Elias',
         age: 33
     });

-We didn't have to manually update the {@link Ext.dataview.DataView DataView}, it's just automatically updated.
-The same happens if we modify one of the existing records in the {@link Ext.data.Store Store}:
+After adding the new record as shown in the previous code sample, we do not have to manually update the {@link Ext.dataview.DataView DataView}, since it is automatically updated.
+The same would happen if we modified one of the existing records in the {@link Ext.data.Store Store}:

     touchTeam.getStore().getAt(0).set('age', 42);

-This will get the first record in the {@link Ext.data.Store Store} (Jamie), change the age to 42 and automatically update what's on the screen.
+This will get the first record in the {@link Ext.data.Store Store} (Jamie), change his age to 42 and automatically update the screen content.

-## Loading data from a server
+## Loading Data from a Server

-We often want to load data from our server or some other web service so that we don't have to hard code it all locally.
-Let's say we want to load all of the latest tweets about Sencha Touch into a {@link Ext.dataview.DataView DataView}, and for each one render the user's profile picture, user name and tweet message.
-To do this all we have to do is modify the {@link Ext.dataview.DataView#store store} and {@link Ext.dataview.DataView#itemTpl itemTpl} a little:
+We often want to load data from our server or some other web service, so that we do not have to hard-code the data content locally.
+Let us say we wanted to load the latest tweets about Sencha Touch into a {@link Ext.dataview.DataView DataView}, and for each tweet render the user's profile picture, the user name and the tweet message.
+To do this we need to modify the {@link Ext.dataview.DataView#store store} and {@link Ext.dataview.DataView#itemTpl itemTpl} as follows:

     @example
     Ext.create('Ext.DataView', {